SebastienGllmt/VDTime/README.md

 - [ ] (medium) Uses an API call to show the time spent on the currently selected desktop

 ## Implementation plan

-### Before we start building

-- [ ] Figure out if there is a way to detect if the user's computer is on the lock screen so that we don't advance the timers during that time

-### Once we get building

 - [ ] A simple WinUI app that does nothing but opens and can be closed
 - [ ] A simple WinUI app that has two placeholder text boxes (current monitor, time spent) just using placeholder text that updates every second based on a mock API call that returns different random data every few seconds